Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-governance.md

 For the top-N (say 4 in this example) runners-up, they can remain and their votes persist until the next election.
 After round 2, even though candidates A & B get the same number of votes in this round, candidate A gets elected because after adding the older unused approvals, it is higher than B.

-This is the tentative governance configuration for AXIASolar in the initial genesis.
+This is the tentative governance configuration for AXIA in the initial genesis.
 It will be changed if any security loopholes have been found after third-party auditing.
 Further changes can be made through on-chain governance.

 ### Prime Members